nf-core/website/markdown/events/2023/bytesize_variantcatalog.md

 This week, Solenne Correard ([@scorreard](https://github.com/scorreard)) is introducing us to the nextflow pipeline `variantcatalogue`.
 Though not an nf-core pipeline (yet), `variantcatalogue` is using nf-core derived material to aid in the creation of the pipeline.

-The variant catalogue pipeline is a Nextflow workflow designed to generate variant catalogues, a list of variants and their frequencies in a population, from whole genome sequences.
-More information on the pipeline can be found [here](https://github.com/wassermanlab/Variant_catalogue_pipeline).
+The variant catalogue pipeline is a Nextflow workflow designed to generate variant catalogues (also called variant libraries): a list of variants and their frequencies in a population, from whole genome sequences.
+More information on the pipeline can be found [on Github](https://github.com/wassermanlab/Variant_catalogue_pipeline) or in the [associated preprint](https://www.biorxiv.org/content/10.1101/2022.10.03.508010v2).